PrimeSolar/simon-game/README.md

 # Simon Game 🎮

-Welcome to the **Simon Game**!
+&nbsp;&nbsp;Welcome to the **Simon Game**!
 This interactive web application challenges players to press the correct colored buttons.
 It's a fun way to spend your time!

 - [Simon Game 🎮](#simon-game-)
   - [Features](#features)